Two-step homogeneous geodesics in some homogeneous Finsler manifolds: Two-step homogeneous g.o. Finsler spaces

 \section{\textbf{Two-step homogeneous g.o.
 Finsler spaces}}

-As we have mentioned in the first section, the concept of two-step homogeneous geodesic was defined by Arvanitoyeorgos and Panagiotis Souris in \cite{Arvanitoyeorgos-Panagiotis Souris}.
-In this section we investigate this notion in the case of homogeneous Finsler spaces.
-Let $(G/H,F)$ be a homogeneous Finsler manifold and $\pi:G\longrightarrow G/H$ denotes the projection map.
-Let $o=\pi(e)$ be the origin of $G/H$. \begin{definition} A geodesic $\gamma $ on $G/H$ is said to be two-step homogeneous if there exist $x,y\in\mathfrak{g}$ such that
+As previously mentioned, the concept of a two-step homogeneous geodesic was introduced by Arvanitoyeorgos and Panagiotis Souris in \cite{Arvanitoyeorgos-Panagiotis Souris}.
+In this section, we aim to explore this notion in the context of homogeneous Finsler spaces.
+Consider a homogeneous Finsler manifold $(G/H,F)$, where $\pi:G\longrightarrow G/H$ denotes the projection map, and let $o=\pi(e)$ represent the origin of $G/H$. \begin{definition} A geodesic $\gamma $ on $G/H$ is said to be two-step homogeneous if there exist non-zero vectors $x,y\in\mathfrak{g}$ such that